 If property acquired in one of these ways is comingled with marital property, the court may decide that it became marital property.
 Or, if the spouse of the property owner uses the property in a manner that demonstrates sufficient control, the court may treat the asset as marital property.
 In Nassau County, if the property is determined to be marital, then the court divides the property according to the rule of equitable distribution.

-How does divorce affect non-marital property, such as a family business?
+How does divorce affect a non-marital property, such as a family business?

 How to keep marital and non-marital property separate

 The trick to keeping exclusive rights to your separate property is to avoid commingling it during the marriage.
 You can keep cash and financial instruments in separate accounts to avoid confusion, but that’s often not sufficient.
 And what about real and personal property?
 These can become commingled simply through the way you and your spouse use them over time.
 In these cases, it’s important to memorialize your understanding with your spouse that you intend the property to be separate.
 Prenuptial and postnuptial agreements provide excellent protection for those assets.